Preet523/Quant/README.md

 Risk controls (drawdown gating, partial allocation)

+Risk estimation (VaR, CVaR) & backtesting

+Data visualisation & interpretation

 Pandas, NumPy, yfinance

 ## What They Show
-These projects simulate realistic quant workflows — building, testing, and evaluating systematic strategies using historical data.
-They demonstrate core competencies in both programming and quantitative thinking, with an emphasis on iteration and improvement.
+These projects simulate realistic quant workflows — building, testing, and evaluating systematic strategies using historical data, then extending into formal risk analysis.
+They demonstrate core competencies in both programming and quantitative thinking, with an emphasis on iteration, improvement, and practical portfolio risk management.

 ## Getting Started
 pip install pandas yfinance matplotlib